ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Once an AggregateShareReq has been issued for the batch determined by a given query, it is an error for the Leader to issue any more aggregation jobs for additional reports that satisfy the query.
-These reports will be rejected by helpers as described {{input-share-validation}}.
+These reports will be rejected by the Helper as described in {{input-share-validation}}.

-Before completing the collection job, the leader also computes its own aggregate share `agg_share` by aggregating all of the prepared output shares that fall within the batch interval.
-Finally, it encrypts it under the collector's HPKE public key as described in {{aggregate-share-encrypt}}.
+Before completing the collection job, the Leader also computes its own aggregate share `agg_share` by aggregating all of the prepared output shares that fall within the batch interval.
+Finally, it encrypts its aggregate share under the Collector's HPKE public key as described in {{aggregate-share-encrypt}}.

 ### Collection Job Finalization {#collect-finalization}

-Once the Collector has received a collection job from the leader, it can decrypt the aggregate shares and produce an aggregate result.
+Once the Collector has received a collection job from the Leader, it can decrypt the aggregate shares and produce an aggregate result.
 The Collector decrypts each aggregate share as described in {{aggregate-share-encrypt}}.
 Once the Collector successfully decrypts all aggregate shares, it unshards the aggregate shares into an aggregate result using the VDAF's `agg_shares_to_result` algorithm.
-In particular, let `agg_shares` denote the ordered sequence of aggregator shares, ordered by aggregator index, let `report_count` denote the report count sent by the Leader, and let `agg_param` be the opaque aggregation parameter.
-The final aggregate result is computed as follows:
+In particular, let `leader_agg_share` denote the Leader's aggregate share, `helper_agg_share` denote the Helper's aggregate share, let `report_count` denote the report count sent by the Leader, and let `agg_param` be the opaque aggregation parameter.
+The final aggregate result is computed as
+follows:

 ~~~
 agg_result = VDAF.agg_shares_to_result(agg_param,
-                                       agg_shares,
+                                       [leader_agg_share, helper_agg_share],
                                        report_count)
 ~~~